 Philip Lyon, Ph.D.

 Philip earned his M.A. in International Relations at Johns Hopkins University’s School of Advanced International Studies (SAIS) and received his Ph.D. in History from the University of Maryland.
 He also holds an M.A. in History from the University of Washington.
-He was a Fulbright Fellow and a Boren Fellow in Croatia, where he was a visiting scholar at the Croatian Institute for History.
+Philip was a Fulbright Fellow and a Boren Fellow in Croatia, where he was a visiting scholar at the Croatian Institute for History.
 He holds a B.A. from Grinnell College, where he majored in history and focused on Russian, East European and Eurasian Studies.
 Since graduating, he has biked across Iowa three times as part of the world famous RAGBRAI bike ride for a total exceeding 1500 miles.
 Iowa, as his fellow cyclists can attest, is not flat.

 In addition to his work in international education and media, Philip has worked on elections and civil society promotion with the Organization for Security and Cooperation in Europe (OSCE) in Kosovo, Croatia, Serbia and Montenegro.